pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

 :::{admonition} On Your Own 1

-If you complete all the activities above, your challenge is fixing the workflow below so it runs.
-To do this you can use the results of the functions that you worked on above.
+If you complete all the activities above, consider this challenge.
+Fix the workflow below so it runs.
+To do this, you can use the results of the functions you worked on above.
 :::

 ```{code-cell} ipython3